 For dessert, we recommend the signature Kula Lime Tart.
 Made with the eponymous local citrus and a beautifully-toasted meringue, it’s a gorgeously decadent taste of the islands plated with the finesse of a European patisserie.

 The cocktails, like the restaurant itself, have a nostalgic charm.
-Sip on a classic Lemon Drop or Mango Margarita at the dandy bar, replete with 1950s watercolors, filigreed crown moulding, and cradle-backed chairs.
+Sip on a classic Lemon Drop or Mango Margarita at the dandy bar, replete with 1950s watercolors, filigreed crown molding, and cradle-backed chairs.
 The surrounding paintings and black-and-white checkered floor tiles reminisce of a certain mainland Americana that feels vaguely familiar and surprisingly welcome here.

 At an island restaurant that could easily rely on tiki bar decor, Lahaina Grill insists on a more exacting standard.
 This has garnered the restaurant multiple awards, including being named a “Top 10 Fine Dining Restaurant in America” on TripAdvisor.

 While Lineage‘s location inside an upscale outdoor mall might initially leave some views to be desired, the Filipino-Hawaiian dim sum at this Diner’s Choice favorite is worth gathering for.
-We love sitting at the the cozy, sunken outdoor tables at night.
+We love sitting at the cozy, sunken outdoor tables at night.
 Or, curl up inside the minimalist-yet-earthy stained wood interior.
 Locals love it.

 Part of the appeal stems from the management.
 Chef Sheldon Simeon was named “Fan Favorite” both times he competed on Top Chef; he was also recently featured in Gordon Ramsey’s new National Geographic series, Uncharted.
 (Simeon taught Ramsey how to make traditional Hawaiian Spam n’ Eggs.
 He’s that kind of guy.)